Skip to main content

 From Huembes terminal you need to get to either the Costa Atlantica Terminal or the Mayoreo Bus Terminal to catch the overnight bus to El Rama.
 Our aim was the Costa Atlantica Terminal.

-With your back to the R. Huembes terminal, head straight up through the market or ask a local vendor to point you in the direction for “las routas hacia Ivan Montenegro”.
+With your back to the R. Huembes terminal, head straight up through the market or ask a local vendor to point you in the direction for “las rutas hacia Iván Montenegro ”.
 In our case, the taxi drivers parked at the terminal helped us, which was pretty sound!

-It takes less than 5 minutes to walk from the R. Humebes market to the main road.
+It takes less than 5 minutes to walk from the R. Huembes market to the main road.
 When you arrive at the road, take a left and walk straight down the main road, don’t cross it.
-After a 5 minute walk, you will many busses stop at the side of the road.
+After a 5 minute walk, many buses stop at the side of the road.
 Go here.

 Costs: